 An insurance policy that is actually comprehensive – that is, one that covers every type of lawsuit or loss possible – would be cost-prohibitive.
 The insurance company would have to pay out no matter what went wrong.
 That would mean sky-high premiums for the policyholder.

 The insurance industry discontinued using the term comprehensive general liability insurance because “comprehensive” means all-inclusive, and no insurance policy can cover all risks.
 Insurance companies dropped "comprehensive" from the policy name to reflect that reality.

 For example, if one of your employees gets into a fender bender with a company vehicle, you need commercial auto insurance to cover the damages.
 If you’re sued over errors in your work, you often need professional liability insurance to cover the lawsuit costs.
 General liability insurance can't cover these kinds of lawsuits, but if it were still called comprehensive liability insurance, policyholders might wrongly assume it would.

-That's why today comprehensive general liability insurance is now known as commercial general liability insurance.
-It's the same protection, just with a different, more accurate name.
+That's why today comprehensive general liability insurance is known as commercial general liability insurance.
+It's the same protection, just with a more accurate name.

 Different businesses have different risks, so talk with an Insureon specialist about what coverage you might need in addition to general liability insurance.

 Insureon helps small business owners compare quotes for general liability insurance and other policies with one easy online application.
 Start an application today to select the right policy limits for your risk exposures.